 Conclusion

-It is apparent from the discussion above that there is a lot of promise for combining the better allelic resources found in these summer squash genotypes through a methodical breeding and selection process to create high-yielding recombinants with desired features.
+It is apparent from the discussion above that there is considerable promise in combining the beneficial allelic resources found in these summer squash genotypes through a methodical breeding and selection process to create high-yielding recombinants with the desired features.
 Variance analysis showed significant differences among the genotypes for the various traits examined.
-The mean performance of the genotypes indicated that the highest fruit yield per hectare was observed in SKUA-SQ-5 (317.66), SKUA-SQ-34 (304.83), SKUA-SQ-17 (302), SKUA-SQ-24 (291.83) and SKUA-SQ-27 (270.33).The phenotypic coefficients of variation were marginally greater than the corresponding genotypic coefficients for all traits studied.
+The mean performance of the genotypes indicated that the highest fruit yield per hectare was observed in SKUA-SQ-5 (317.66), SKUA-SQ-34 (304.83), SKUA-SQ-17 (302), SKUA-SQ-24 (291.83), and SKUA-SQ-27 (270.33).
+The phenotypic coefficients of variation were marginally greater than the corresponding genotypic coefficients for all traits studied.
 High heritability alongside significant genetic gain (expressed as genetic advance as a percentage of the mean) was noted for traits such as the number of seeds per fruit, rind thickness, node number at which Ist male flower appears, fruit yield per hectare, fruit yield per plant, 100 seed weight, flesh thickness, number of fruits per plant, fruit length, flesh weight, total sugars, vitamin C content, dry matter content, crude fibre content and total soluble solids (TSS).
 This suggests a strong influence of additive gene action on these traits.

 REFERENCE